 What is the impact in my community?

 Knife crime has had a great impact in my community.
-2019 has been the year where I feel that knife crime has started happening in areas that it would not normally happen i.e the London borough of Havering which is situated in Essex.
+2019 has been the year where I feel that knife crime has started happening in areas that it would not normally happen i.e the London borough of Havering.
 In March 2019 a girl was stabbed in the back around a 20 minute drive from where I live.
 The whole community was shocked including myself as knife crime is not something that typically happens in Havering.
 Jodie’s death led to residents from Havering arranging a march where over 500 people attended.

 What are the solutions?